 Now, training at Bali MMA and spending most of his time in Indonesia, Aiman has capitalized on his golden opportunity with ONE.
 He edged out fellow countrymen Hisyam Samsudin via unanimous decision, and followed that up with an impressive TKO of black belt BJJ champion Eduard Novaes in February 2017.

 However, he then hit a stumbling block, falling to Team Lakay’s Danny Kingad via unanimous decision in a thrilling three-round battle two months later.

-Fortunately, he was able to show that improvement in November, when he filled-in for Pakistan’s Waqar Umar on less than two weeks’ notice to challenge promotional newcomer, and highly-regarded Chinese warrior, “Peter Pan” Yang Fei at ONE: IMMORTAL PURSUIT in Singapore.
+Fortunately, he was able to show that improvement last November, when he filled-in for Pakistan’s Waqar Umar on less than two weeks’ notice to challenge promotional newcomer, and highly-regarded Chinese warrior, “Peter Pan” Yang Fei at ONE: IMMORTAL PURSUIT in Singapore.

 It carried risk, considering it could put him on his first-ever losing skid.
 But Aiman is fearless, and stated: “I am always up to the challenge if I am feeling good, and I am not hurt.”

-Throughout the catchweight bout, Aiman was active and constantly pressured his rival.
+Throughout the catchweight bout, Aiman was constantly pressured his rival.
 The Malaysian evaded most of Yang’s attacks, frustrated him with non-stop movement, and punished him with several powerful boxing combinations and chopping leg kicks.
 He even lived up to his wild moniker by ending the third and final round with a pair of flashy cartwheel kicks.

 “Jungle Cat” pulled off the unanimous decision win, but remains humble in victory.